Mihalis-Koutouvos/Goodreads_Trial/README.md

-## Core Features
+## Core Features:

-- **CSV Upload**: Users upload CSVs with financial data
-- **Data Cleaning**: Automatically removes rows with missing or erroneous values
+- **Book Matching**: Use given CSV list to match books on Goodreads
+- **Review Parsing**: Go through various reviews for a book and save them to a CSV file.

-## Project Goals
+## Project Goals:

-- Build a robust pipeline for financial CSV processing
-- Automatically clean and validate user-uploaded data
--
+- Use given CSV file to match for books on Goodreads
+- Save reviews from Goodreads into a CSV file if a book is found

-## Requirements
+## Requirements:

 - Python 3.12
 - Required Python/conda packages (see requirements.txt)